CinYuChen/cinyuchen.github.io/_pages/another-side.md

 <br><br>
 <b>Limit Point</b>
 <br>
-A ceramic interpretation of the topological concept of a limit point.
+A ceramic interpretation of the concept of a limit point.
 </div>